KipCollo/Java-Revision/javaEE/mail/Readme.md

 A Message object can contain multiple parts, where each part contains its own set of attributes and content.
 The content of a multipart message is a Multipart object that contains BodyPart objects representing each individual part.
 The Part interface defines the structural and semantic similarity between the Message class and the BodyPart class.

+Key methods includes:-

-Modifier and Type 	Method and Description abstract void 	addFrom(Address[] addresses)
-Add these addresses to the existing "From" attribute void 	addRecipient(Message.RecipientType type, Address address) Add this recipient address to the existing ones of the given type. abstract void 	addRecipients(Message.RecipientType type, Address[] addresses) Add these recipient addresses to the existing ones of the given type.
+abstract void 	addFrom(Address[] addresses) - Add these addresses to the existing "From" attribute void 	addRecipient(Message.RecipientType type, Address address) - Add this recipient address to the existing ones of the given type. abstract void 	addRecipients(Message.RecipientType type, Address[] addresses) - Add these recipient addresses to the existing ones of the given type.
-Address[] 	getAllRecipients()
-Get all the recipient addresses for the message. abstract Flags 	getFlags()
-Returns a Flags object containing the flags for this message.
+Address[] 	getAllRecipients() - Get all the recipient addresses for the message. abstract Flags 	getFlags() - Returns a Flags object containing the flags for this message.
-Folder 	getFolder()
-Get the folder from which this message was obtained. abstract Address[] 	getFrom()
-Returns the "From" attribute.
-int 	getMessageNumber()
-Get the Message number for this Message. abstract Date 	getReceivedDate()
-Get the date this message was received. abstract Address[] 	getRecipients(Message.RecipientType type) Get all the recipient addresses of the given type.
+Folder 	getFolder() - Get the folder from which this message was obtained. abstract Address[] 	getFrom() - Returns the "From" attribute. int 	getMessageNumber() - Get the Message number for this Message. abstract Date 	getReceivedDate() - Get the date this message was received. abstract Address[] 	getRecipients(Message.RecipientType type) - Get all the recipient addresses of the given type.
-Address[] 	getReplyTo()
-Get the addresses to which replies should be directed. abstract Date 	getSentDate()
-Get the date this message was sent.
+Address[] 	getReplyTo() - Get the addresses to which replies should be directed. abstract Date 	getSentDate() - Get the date this message was sent.
-Session 	getSession()
-Return the Session used when this message was created. abstract String 	getSubject()
-Get the subject of this message. boolean 	isExpunged()
-Checks whether this message is expunged. boolean 	isSet(Flags.Flag flag)
-Check whether the flag specified in the flag argument is set in this message. boolean 	match(SearchTerm term)
-Apply the specified Search criterion to this message. abstract Message 	reply(boolean replyToAll)
-Get a new Message suitable for a reply to this message. abstract void 	saveChanges()
-Save any changes made to this message into the message-store when the containing folder is closed, if the message is contained in a folder. protected void 	setExpunged(boolean expunged)
-Sets the expunged flag for this Message. void 	setFlag(Flags.Flag flag, boolean set)
-Set the specified flag on this message to the specified value. abstract void 	setFlags(Flags flag, boolean set)
-Set the specified flags on this message to the specified value. abstract void 	setFrom()
-Set the "From" attribute in this Message. abstract void 	setFrom(Address address)
-Set the "From" attribute in this Message. protected void 	setMessageNumber(int msgnum)
-Set the Message number for this Message. void 	setRecipient(Message.RecipientType type, Address address) Set the recipient address. abstract void 	setRecipients(Message.RecipientType type, Address[] addresses) Set the recipient addresses. void 	setReplyTo(Address[] addresses)
-Set the addresses to which replies should be directed. abstract void 	setSentDate(Date date)
-Set the sent date of this message. abstract void 	setSubject(String subject)
-Set the subject of this message.

-### Class MimeMessage

-    java.lang.Object
-        javax.mail.Message
-            javax.mail.internet.MimeMessage

-    All Implemented Interfaces:
-        MimePart, Part

-    public class MimeMessage
-    extends Message
-    implements MimePart
+Session 	getSession() - Return the Session used when this message was created. abstract String 	getSubject() - Get the subject of this message. boolean 	isExpunged() - Checks whether this message is expunged. boolean 	isSet(Flags.Flag flag) - Check whether the flag specified in the flag argument is set in this message. boolean 	match(SearchTerm term) - Apply the specified Search criterion to this message. abstract Message 	reply(boolean replyToAll) - Get a new Message suitable for a reply to this message. abstract void 	saveChanges() - Save any changes made to this message into the message-store when the containing folder is closed, if the message is contained in a folder. protected void 	setExpunged(boolean expunged) - Sets the expunged flag for this Message. void 	setFlag(Flags.Flag flag, boolean set)- Set the specified flag on this message to the specified value. abstract void 	setFlags(Flags flag, boolean set)- Set the specified flags on this message to the specified value. abstract void 	setFrom()- Set the "From" attribute in this Message.Sets sender of the email. abstract void 	setFrom(Address address)- Set the "From" attribute in this Message. protected void 	setMessageNumber(int msgnum) - Set the Message number for this Message. void 	setRecipient(Message.RecipientType type, Address address) - Set the recipient address. abstract void 	setRecipients(Message.RecipientType type, Address[] addresses) - Set the recipient addresses.(To,CC,BCC) void 	setReplyTo(Address[] addresses) - Set the addresses to which replies should be directed. abstract void 	setSentDate(Date date) - Set the sent date of this message. abstract void 	setSubject(String subject) - Set the subject of this message.Sets subject of email.

-    This class represents a MIME style email message.
+`Class MimeMessage`:- This class represents a MIME style email message.
 It implements the Message abstract class and the MimePart interface.

+- The Multipurpose Internet Mail Extensions(MIME) standard allows email to include different type of contents in a  structured way.This includes:-
+  1. Plain text(simple text content)
+  2. HTML Content(formatted emails with colors,images and links).
+  3. Attachments(PDFs,images,documents).
+  4. Multiple Recipients(To,CC,BCC)

+If we just send a raw text string using SMTP,it won't support (HTML formatting,Attachments,Multiple parts-text + HTML together)

+All Implemented Interfaces:- MimePart, Part

 Clients wanting to create new MIME style messages will instantiate an empty MimeMessage object and then fill it with appropriate attributes and content.
 Service providers that implement MIME compliant backend stores may want to subclass MimeMessage and override certain methods to provide specific implementations.
 The simplest case is probably a provider that generates a MIME style input stream and leaves the parsing of the stream to this class.
 MimeMessage uses the InternetHeaders class to parse and store the top level RFC 822 headers of a message.

 The mail.mime.address.strict session property controls the parsing of address headers.
 By default, strict parsing of address headers is done.
 If this property is set to "false", strict parsing is not done and many illegal addresses that sometimes occur in real messages are allowed.
 See the InternetAddress class for details.

-    A note on RFC 822 and MIME headers

-    RFC 822 header fields must contain only US-ASCII characters.
+A note on RFC 822 and MIME headers :- RFC 822 header fields must contain only US-ASCII characters.
 MIME allows non ASCII characters to be present in certain portions of certain headers, by encoding those characters.
 RFC 2047 specifies the rules for doing this.
 The MimeUtility class provided in this package can be used to to achieve this.
 Callers of the setHeader, addHeader, and addHeaderLine methods are responsible for enforcing the MIME requirements for the specified headers.
 In addition, these header fields must be folded (wrapped) before being sent if they exceed the line length limitation for the transport (1000 bytes for SMTP).
 Received headers may have been folded.
 The application is responsible for folding and unfolding headers as appropriate.

-    Author:
-        John Mani, Bill Shannon, Max Spivak, Kanwar Oberoi See Also:
-        MimeUtility, Part, Message, MimePart, InternetAddress

 Nested Class Summary

-        Nested Classes Modifier and Type 	Class and Description static class  	MimeMessage.RecipientType
-        This inner class extends the javax.mail.Message.RecipientType class to add additional RecipientTypes.
+1. static class MimeMessage.RecipientType - This inner class extends the javax.mail.Message.RecipientType class to add additional RecipientTypes.

 Field Summary

-        Fields Modifier and Type 	Field and Description protected Object 	cachedContent
-        If our content is a Multipart or Message object, we save it the first time it's created by parsing a stream so that changes to the contained objects will not be lost. protected byte[] 	content
+1. protected Object 	cachedContent - If our content is a Multipart or Message object, we save it the first time it's created by parsing a stream so that changes to the contained objects will not be lost.
-        Byte array that holds the bytes of this Message's content. protected InputStream 	contentStream
+2. protected byte[] 	content  - Byte array that holds the bytes of this Message's content.
-        If the data for this message was supplied by an InputStream that implements the SharedInputStream interface, contentStream is another such stream representing the content of this message. protected DataHandler 	dh
+3. protected InputStream 	contentStream - If the data for this message was supplied by an InputStream that implements the SharedInputStream interface, contentStream is another such stream representing the content of this message.
-        The DataHandler object representing this Message's content. protected Flags 	flags
+4. protected DataHandler 	dh - The DataHandler object representing this Message's content.
-        The Flags for this message.
+5. protected Flags flags - The Flags for this message.
-        protected InternetHeaders 	headers
-        The InternetHeaders object that stores the header of this message. protected boolean 	modified
+6. protected InternetHeaders 	headers  - The InternetHeaders object that stores the header of this message.
-        A flag indicating whether the message has been modified. protected boolean 	saved
+7. protected boolean 	modified  - A flag indicating whether the message has been modified.
-        Does the saveChanges method need to be called on this message?
+8. protected boolean 	saved  - Does the saveChanges method need to be called on this message?
 This flag is set to false by the public constructor and set to true by the saveChanges method.

-            Fields inherited from class javax.mail.Message
-            expunged, folder, msgnum, session
-            Fields inherited from interface javax.mail.Part
+Fields inherited from class javax.mail.Message - expunged, folder, msgnum, session Fields inherited from interface javax.mail.Part - ATTACHMENT, INLINE Constructor Summary

-            ATTACHMENT, INLINE
-        Constructor Summary
-        Constructors Modifier 	Constructor and Description
-        protected 	MimeMessage(Folder folder, InputStream is, int msgnum) Constructs a MimeMessage by reading and parsing the data from the specified MIME InputStream. protected 	MimeMessage(Folder folder, int msgnum)
+1. protected 	MimeMessage(Folder folder, InputStream is, int msgnum) - Constructs a MimeMessage by reading and parsing the data from the specified MIME InputStream.
-        Constructs an empty MimeMessage object with the given Folder and message number. protected 	MimeMessage(Folder folder, InternetHeaders headers, byte[] content, int msgnum) Constructs a MimeMessage from the given InternetHeaders object and content.
+2. protected 	MimeMessage(Folder folder, int msgnum) - Constructs an empty MimeMessage object with the given Folder and message number.
+3. protected 	MimeMessage(Folder folder, InternetHeaders headers, byte[] content, int msgnum) - Constructs a MimeMessage from the given InternetHeaders object and content.
-          	MimeMessage(MimeMessage source)
-        Constructs a new MimeMessage with content initialized from the source MimeMessage.
+4. MimeMessage(MimeMessage source) - Constructs a new MimeMessage with content initialized from the source MimeMessage.
-          	MimeMessage(Session session)
+5. MimeMessage(Session session)

 Default constructor.
-          	MimeMessage(Session session, InputStream is)
-        Constructs a MimeMessage by reading and parsing the data from the specified MIME InputStream.
+MimeMessage(Session session, InputStream is) - Constructs a MimeMessage by reading and parsing the data from the specified MIME InputStream.

 Method Summary

         All MethodsInstance MethodsConcrete Methods Modifier and Type 	Method and Description void 	addFrom(Address[] addresses)
         Add the specified addresses to the existing "From" field.